Abhijay007/uptane-demo/docs/Standard/uptane-standard.md

 Note that the metadata need not be in the form of a metadata file.
 For example, in the basic case where there is only one Director and one Image repository, and all images need to have signed metadata from both repositories, it would be sufficient to have a configuration file with URLs for the two repositories and a client that always checks for metadata matches between them.
 In this case, no explicit mapping would be defined, because the mapping is defined as part of the Uptane client implementation.

-The _Uptane Deployment Best Practices_ document ([\[DEPLOY\]](#DEPLOY)) provides more guidance on how to implement repository mapping metadata for more complex use cases.
+The _Uptane Deployment Best Practices_ document ([\[DEPLOY\]](#deploy)) provides more guidance on how to implement repository mapping metadata for more complex use cases.
 It also discusses strategies for updating repository mapping metadata, if required.

 ## 5.2.7.
 Rules for filenames in repositories and metadata

 There is a difference between the filename in a metadata file or an ECU, and the filename on a repository.
 This difference exists in order to avoid race conditions, where metadata and images are read from, and written to, at the same time.
-For more details, the reader can read the TUF specification [\[TUF-spec\]](#TUF-spec) and PEP 458 [\[PEP-458\]](#PEP-458).
+For more details, the reader can read the TUF specification [\[TUF-spec\]](#tuf-spec) and PEP 458 [\[PEP-458\]](#pep-458).

 Unless stated otherwise, all files SHALL be written to repositories in accordance with the following two rules: